Kristina01111000/Drws_site/README.md

 peepso auto updates still not working

 - check once a month to see if i can get the justified text to stick
+- he is going to send me a copy of the app to look at, its still in sandbox mode